GDPR for UK Shopify stores: what actually matters in 2026

 Is a cookie banner enough to be GDPR compliant?

 No. A cookie banner addresses one obligation (consent for non-essential cookies under PECR).
-UK GDPR also covers your privacy notice, contracts with the apps that process your data (Article 28 DPAs), data retention, and honouring data subject requests within 30 days.
+UK GDPR also covers your privacy notice, contracts with the apps that process your data on your behalf (Article 28 DPAs), data retention, and honouring data subject requests (usually within one calendar month).

 Do I need to register with the ICO as a Shopify store?